-The first Progress Report will be in early March followed by a Parent's Night.
+The first Progress Report is scheduled for early March followed by a Parent's Night.
 At this time I will indicate how your child's progress is in each of the four Achievement Categories by providing them with a level along with a report on Learning Skills.

-The Midterm Report Card will be sent home in mid-April, which will be comprised of a mark, along with another report on Learning Skills.
-The second Progress Report will follow in May.
+The Midterm Report Card will be sent home mid-May, which will be comprised of a mark, along with another report on Learning Skills.
+The second Progress Report will follow towards the end of May.